bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image044.webp){width="6.0in" height="3.1044870953630794in"} -->

-I\'m going to make it so I can see my code.
-And the first thing I\'m going to do is I\'m going to go to the first place I hard coded a value, which is the width of this main part.
-Saying that I always want it to be 980 pixels, it\'s just a mistake.
+I&apos;m going to make it so I can see my code.
+And the first thing I&apos;m going to do is I&apos;m going to go to the first place I hard coded a value, which is the width of this main part.
+Saying that I always want it to be 980 pixels, it&apos;s just a mistake.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 45.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->